wasny0ps/Ethernaut-Challenges/Challenges/Puzzle Wallet/README.md

 It's important to understand that the delegatecall in the `multicall` function can be risky if not used carefully, as it can allow the called contract to manipulate the state of the caller contract.

+## Upgradeable Contracts

+## Delegatecall In The Upgreadable Contracts

 ## Storage Collisions

 By now, we already know that when a delegatecall is used to update storage in Solidity, the state variables have to be declared in the same order.
 But what happens if we forget to declare the variables in the same order or declare the wrong type?